 Chapter 8: Ongoing Management and Optimization Efforts

 Your law firm’s website is never truly finished.
-By monitoring your current site and its content, you can find ways to improve it.
-Adding new content regularly gives you additional keyword ranking opportunities.
-It helps to bring new readers in, which ultimately increases the potential of converting leads into paying clients.
+By monitoring your current site and its content, you can find ways to improve it, such as by utilizing attorney case studies and building quality backlinks.
+Adding new, relevant content regularly, also known as content creation, gives you additional keyword ranking opportunities and allows you to implement best practices for SEO for attorneys.
+It helps to bring new readers in, which ultimately increases the potential of converting leads into paying clients and driving website traffic.

 Keep an eye on your Google Analytics and Google Search Console accounts.
 The data presented here will tell you a lot about what’s going on with your website, including: